 - "I am growing and evolving every day."

 Catch yourself in the act of negative self-talk and reframe it.
 For example, replace "I always mess up" with "I'm learning from my mistakes."
+This shift isn’t just semantic—it’s psychological.
+It changes how you feel, how you act, and how you grow.

 Want tools to guide your self-talk?
 Visit Louise Hay's Affirmations.